They shall not pass: a century of anti-fascist and anti-racist action

 One might have thought that the horrors of World War II and the genocidal policies of the Nazis would have led to the dissolution of the racist far-right in Britain.
 Instead, returning Jewish military veterans were astounded to find pre-war fascist parties re-emerging on the streets of London.
 Distributing antisemitic propaganda, holding public meetings and carrying out violent attacks on Jews and their property, their public activities were often protected by the police.
 The result was the formation of the 43 Group in 1946, an underground left-wing anti-fascist organisation principally, but not solely comprised of Jewish ex-servicemen.
 The 43 Group confronted the new fascist parties in meetings and on the streets with the aim of smashing their organisations using infiltration, violence and intimidation.
 Their main targets in the period were the British League of ex-Servicemen and the revived Oswald Mosley’s new ‘united Europe’ fascist party, the Union Movement.

 The demand for labour in the post-war period led to the British Nationality Act of 1948, which facilitated the ‘pull’ for workers from the Commonwealth.
-Immigration increased substantially and along with antisemitic disturbances in Manchester and Liverpool the previous year, created the environment ripe for exploitation by the racist far-right.
+Immigration increased substantially and along with antisemitic riots in Manchester and Liverpool the previous year, created the environment ripe for exploitation by the racist far-right.
 For four years the 43 Group played a major role in supressing the neo-fascists, before disbanding in 1950 when the immediate threat had passed.

 Within a decade that threat would re-emerge, marked initially by the violent and murderous attacks by racist gangs on the African-Caribbean community in Notting Hill in west London and unrest in the St Anne’s area of Nottingham in 1958.
 These were preceded by agitation by Mosley’s revived Union Movement and the racist White Defence League.
 The police largely failed to protect the black population in Notting Hill and refused to acknowledge the racist motivations behind the violence.[10]
 Despite the mainstream image of the African-Caribbeans of Notting Hill being merely ‘victims’, they and their allies responded by defending their community and taking the fight to the racist gangs in London and other cities.
 As Cecil Gutzmore pointed out in 1993: